Synagogues in Vilnius - what is so confusing about them?

 Vilnius Choral Synagogue

-After people find out the sad story of the Greater synagogue of Vilnius, they sometimes misunderstand and do not get to know that there is still an active synagogue (called Vilnius Choral synagogue) which serves for the needs of the local Jewish community today.
+After people find out the sad story of the Greater synagogue of Vilnius, they sometimes misunderstand and do not get to know that there is still an active synagogue (called Vilnius Choral synagogue) which serves the needs of the local Jewish community today.
 It is a building from 1903 which is unique not only because of its’ exotic interior but also it surprisingly survived the WW2!
 Nowadays it is the only active synagogue in Vilnius which helps to learn more about both - the history of the Jews in Vilnius, and how the Jewish community lives today.
-The synagogue is normally opened every day from 10 am till 2 pm (except Shabbat – Saturday & other Jewish religious holidays).
-The entrance to Vilnius Choral Synagogue costs 1 EUR.
+The synagogue is normally opened for visitors from Monday to Friday 10 am - 3 pm.
+The entrance to Vilnius Choral Synagogue costs 2 EUR.
 You just need to press the bell button on the blue gate and you will buy the ticket inside.
-Do not forget to visit the second floor of the synagogue as well if possible.
-The entrance is actually different.
-If you want to go inside the main hall of the synagogue, you take the door on the right.
-However the door to the balcony is on the left.
-So if you visit the main hall first, you have to go outside to go to the second floor.
-You will be able to see the main hall from the top as well as some pictures of the buildings of wooden synagogues that were more popular in shtetls all over Lithuania.
-Most of them are not used as synagogues anymore.

 The Choral Synagogue of Vilna - the only surviving synagogue in Vilnius